Work Injury Attorney in Ohio

 Subrogation may have a drastic effect on the total compensation you receive for a workplace injury.
 It is important to calculate how a third-party claim might affect a workers’ compensation before moving forward against a third party.

 The Social Security Administration has subrogation rights regarding Social Security Disability (including Medicare and Medicaid)and the Ohio BWC has subrogation rights as well.
-We here at Heller, Maas, Moro and Magill know how to protect your interests in these complex situations.
+We here at Heller, Maas, Moro & Magill, Co., LPA know how to protect your interests in these complex situations.